-Description PIP

-Description Rank
+Description PIP Rank

 Fall from vehicle - back of truck or cab

 Fall down stairs 2

 Fall from vehicle - missed a step or fell off liftgate 3

 PIP prioritizes injury types by ranking three important factors and averaging.
 The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss = \Box , Highest medical contribution of claims = Δ are noted with these symbols, when available. the type ost = \bigcirc ,
+Highest time-loss = $\Box$ , Highest medical control Highest count of claims = $\Delta$ are noted with these symbols, when available. the type ost = 🔾,